adityade8k/PlayfulNYC_Team3/README.md

 # Playful NYC XR Starter

 Vite + vanilla JavaScript + Three.js XR scene with LAN multiplayer over WebSocket.
+The app is intended to run from your computer and be opened from both desktop and headset on the same network.

 ## Setup